kube-zen/zen-lock/README.md

 - **In Memory**: The decrypted value exists as a standard Kubernetes Secret mounted into the Pod.
 - **Auto-Cleanup**: By setting the OwnerReference of the decrypted secret to the Pod, Kubernetes guarantees that the secret is deleted when the Pod is removed.

 **Important**: The source-of-truth (ZenLock CRD) is encrypted and never stored in plaintext.
-However, ephemeral Secrets created by the webhook are standard Kubernetes Secrets containing decrypted data.
-Enable etcd encryption at rest for additional protection of ephemeral Secrets.
+However, ephemeral Secrets created by the webhook are standard Kubernetes Secrets containing decrypted data. **Ephemeral Secrets are standard Kubernetes Secrets and can be read by principals with Secret read access; treat RBAC/etcd encryption as mandatory controls.** Enable etcd encryption at rest for additional protection of ephemeral Secrets.

 ## Documentation